-“Don’t,” I warn her with a finger but I’m too late.
-Tears have filled her eyes.
+“Don’t,” I warn her with a finger, but I’m too late.
+Tears fill her eyes.

 “I didn’t just come for the wedding.
 I’m back for good.”

 My statement has a positive effect on her.
-Round chicks blushed up by makeup glow as a smile fills them.
+A smile fills her round cheeks.
+“For real?”

 I nod.
 She hugs me again.
 This time, she lingers.